Creative Experience: Personalizing Your Designs with Color Picker

 • In the Value field, choose the material whose color you want to change (e.g., Side Panel).

-Once these settings are configured, any color selected through the Color Picker will automatically update the base color of the linked material.
-This allows users to interactively and in real-time change the material color using the Color Picker.
+Once I configure these settings, any color I select through the Color Picker will automatically update the linked material’s base color.
+This setup enables users to interactively modify the material color in real-time.

 Leave a comment